 To consider and if thought fit to pass with or without modification the following resolution as an ordinary resolution:

-"RESOLVED THAT Mrs. Jilu Saju Varghese be and is hereby appointed as Non-Executive Director of the Company whose periodof office shall be liable to determination by retirement of Directors by rotation."
+"RESOLVED THAT Mr. Mathew K. Cherian be and is hereby appointed as Chairman cum Managing Director of the Company whose period of office shall be liable to determination by retirement of Directors by rotation"

 Special Business: